ephread/inkgd/docs/source/advanced/performance.rst

 The time required to create and allocate a story is benchmarked below.

-All benchmarks use variations of *ipsuminious*, a story based on the Intercept, which can replicate itself to artifically increase the number of words and constructs.
+All benchmarks use variations of *ipsuminious*, a story based on the Intercept, which can replicate itself to artificially increase the number of words and constructs.
 The growth is linear.
 Size 12 is 12 times bigger than size 1.